giojimen3z/ApiRestJavaSpark/README.md

 # ApiRestJavaSpark

-in this repository. you can see one API about movies using SpringBoot And Java Spar
+in this repository you can see one API about movies using SpringBoot And Java Spark